 Always Get a Police Report

 Even if you don’t feel like you are hurt initially, your injuries may be revealed only weeks or even months later.
 A police report is a vital part of the process of determining fault in a crash.
-Never admit to fault yourself but be sure to speak up and let the police know who you believe to be responsible and why.
+Never admit to faulting yourself but be sure to speak up and let the police know who you believe to be responsible and why.
 This can help protect you in the future if it turns out the other party lied to the police.

 Contact Your Insurer